 Discover the basics of digital media production, including graphic design, digital photography, video production, and digital music production.
 Students will learn to plan and complete a project from pre-production to finish.
 Students will learn software skills for media production including Adobe Photoshop, In Design, and Final Cut.
 Introductory.

-Introduces students to a multicultural analysis of media theory, content, and effects.
+Introduction to a multicultural analysis of media theory, content, and effects.
 Explores how racial and racist perceptions of people of color shape cultural norms, attitudes, and practices.
 Course will cover a wide range of media forms such as Hip-Hop, advertisements, movies, and reality TV.
-General Education: Self &Society and Perspectives on Diversity.
+General Education: Self and Society and Perspectives on Diversity.
 Introductory.

 Communication, Persuasion, and Propaganda

 Examines the ways that people communication and the impact that communication messages have on our selves, communities, and society.
 Students will be introduced to the communication process, explore interpersonal and group communication, gain a better understanding of how rhetoric is used to shape social norms, and political realities.
 General Education: Self and Society.
 Introductory.

 Learn to produce digital video for TV web and mobile from project conception to completion.
 Practice camera operation in field and on location settings.
 Learn techniques for producing a variety of video formats, and will demonstrate learning by writing, shooting and editing several short form videos.
 Prerequisite: COM 101 or permission of the instructor.
 General Education: Creativity and the Arts.
 Intermediate.

 Designing the Digital Image

 Introduces computer imaging and its capacity to design and control the two-dimensional page.
 Through use of various two-dimensional imaging software applications, students learn to manipulate photographs, compose with text, and develop image concepts in the digital arena.
 General Education: Creativity and the Arts.
 Intermediate.